-Designed for harsh environments that include magnetic, dynamic, and temperature fluctuations as well as high shock and humidity, our inertial systems and acoustic sensors deliver exacting performance.
-Our knowledgeable engineering team and decades of experience ensure our systems perform in your application.
+Designed for harsh environments that include magnetic, dynamic, and temperature fluctuations as well as high shock and humidity, our inertial sensors and acoustic sensors deliver exacting performance.
+Our knowledgeable engineering team and decades of experience ensure our portfolio of inertial sensors perform in your application.
 Learn more about our products such as the INS-20 – an Inertial Navigation System (INS) that provides a coupled SASSM GPS – or the next generation AHRS-M2 with its revolutionary AdaptCal™ that provides continuous adaptive in-field calibration.

-In situations where precision is an absolute must, Sparton delivers the inertial systems that can be trusted time and time again.
-Our products have been built to improve on today’s product standards with even greater performance that is required for tomorrow’s laser targeting systems.
+In situations where precision is an absolute must, Sparton delivers the inertial sensors that can be trusted time and time again.
+Our products have been built to improve on today’s product standards with even greater performance than is required for tomorrow’s laser targeting systems.

 Panning the sky in search for satellite signals takes on a whole new meaning in urgent conditions when time is of the essence.
-Getting your connections established in short order requires absolute accuracy—accuracy that can only be delivered by Sparton’s inertial systems.
+Getting your connections established in short order requires absolute accuracy—accuracy that can only be delivered by Sparton’s inertial sensor systems.

 Exploring the vast ocean floor for oil and gas opportunities is a daunting task.
-Sparton’s inertial system product offerings help produce the critical accuracy needed to survey, collect and analyze the sea floor to mine these natural resources.
+Sparton’s inertial sensor product offerings help produce the critical accuracy needed to survey, collect and analyze the sea floor to mine these natural resources.

 Fully temperature compensated, the AHRS-8 is individually calibrated for industry-leading heading accuracy.
 Our AdaptNav™ algorithm provides accurate in-field calibration, while the NorthTek™ Development System makes it the world’s only fully programmable inertial system.